In this Article

 When Is the Discharge Heavy?

-The amount of watery discharge increases during periods, and when pregnancy progresses.
+The amount of watery discharge increases during periods and as the pregnancy progresses.
 You can expect a much higher amount of fluid secretion near the end of your third trimester.

 Is Watery Discharge During Early Pregnancy a Sign of Miscarriage?

 If you are experiencing vaginal watery discharge during your first trimester that is pink in colour, it might indicate a miscarriage.
-The colour is due to blood, clots or pieces of tissue from the placenta, uterus or amniotic sac.
+The colour will be due to blood, clots, or pieces of tissue from the placenta, uterus or amniotic sac.

 How to Treat Watery Discharge

 The treatment for the issue depends greatly on the underlying condition.
-Sometimes, the problem of watery discharge can be easily treated at home by making a few changes in your lifestyle, at other times, it may require medical intervention.
+The problem of watery discharge can easily be treated at home by making a few changes in your lifestyle.
+But sometimes, it may require medical intervention.
 Here’s how watery discharge can be taken care of.